Clemapfel/Mousetrap.jl/README.md

 ## Supported Platforms

-Since `v0.3.0`, mousetrap is fully portable.
+Since `v0.3.0`, Mousetrap is fully portable.
 All features are available for all 64-bit versions of Linux, FreeBSD, macOS, and Windows.

 > **Note**: Linux systems running Wayland may require additional configuration before the `RenderArea` widget becomes available.
 See [here](http://clemens-cords.com/mousetrap/01_manual/09_native_rendering/) for more information.